daytonaio/content/articles/20240910_daytona_digitalocean_provider.md

 ## Conclusion
-By following this guide, you’ve successfully set up and configured the Daytona DigitalOcean Provider.
+By following this article, you’ve successfully set up and configured the Daytona DigitalOcean Provider.
 You can now manage Workspaces on DigitalOcean using Daytona, leveraging its powerful infrastructure for your development and deployment needs.

 For the latest information, refer to the official Daytona [documentation](https://www.daytona.io/docs/).